The Centers for Disease Control has emphasized that the best way to prevent contracting COVID-19 is to avoid exposure.

 2. Practice physical distancing and stay at least 6 feet apart.

-- The Centers for Disease Control (CDC) still suggests you wear a cloth face covering or mask when you are around people who don’t live in your household.
+- The CDC still suggests you wear a cloth face covering or mask when you are around people who don’t live in your household.

 - It’s still best to limit your physical interactions with other people as much as possible.
 If you decide to go out or visit with family or friends, the safest approach is staying outdoors for optimal ventilation and keeping 6 feet apart.
 The closer you are to other people who may be infected, the greater your risk of getting sick.